-- Pull back the negative terminal cover 1. - Disconnect the negative cable 2 of the battery.
+- Pull back negative terminal cover 1. - Disconnect negative cable 2 from the battery.

-- Pull back the positive terminal cover 3. - Disconnect the positive cable 4 of the battery. - Detach rubber band 5. - Pull the battery up and out of the battery holder.
+- Pull back positive terminal cover 3. - Disconnect positive cable 4 from the battery. - Detach rubber band 5. - Pull the battery up and out of the battery holder.

 Never operate the motorcycle with a discharged battery or without a battery.
 In both cases, electrical components and safety devices can be damaged.
-The vehicle is therefore no longer roadworthy.
+In this case the vehicle is no longer roadworthy.

-15.2 Installing the battery 🔌
+15.2 Installing the battery A